 Having your carpets cleaned is a chore that usually falls into the same category as spring cleaning: not very fun to do but necessary and should occur at approximately the same level of frequency.
 Most carpet owners, however, will only have their carpets cleaned once every few years (and some not even that).
-Carpet cleaning is not just crucial for removing stains.
+Steam cleaning is not just crucial for removing stains.
 Having your carpet cleaned will improve and prolong your carpet’s performance.

 How Often Should You Clean Your Carpet?

-To keep your carpet looking and performing well for as long as possible, manufacturers recommend having your carpet cleaned at minimum every 12–18 months, depending on the amount of traffic in your home.
+To keep your carpet looking and performing well for as long as possible, manufacturers recommend having your carpet cleaned at a minimum every 12–18 months, depending on the amount of traffic in your home.
 In fact, such frequent cleaning is a condition of many warranties—be sure to read your warranty information carefully.